eliotsykes/dan-todo/guide/POLISH.md

 | Components     | ...           | Password strength indicator, ... |
 | Services       | Singleton ... | ...                              |
 | ...            |               |                                  |

+## Test Environment Speedup

+Get EmberBuilder to kick-off `bin/ember build --watch` if its not running or detect when its already running.
+Fork its process so it continues to run after the tests finish.
+See if this helps speed up the feature spec runs as the ember app doesn't need building each time.